Links

 Error scenarios

-For redirect sources, first select one of the following payment methods.
+First, select one of the following payment methods for redirect sources.
 Then identify the error scenario you would like to test against.
-Finally, when creating a source, set the lastName parameter in the Owner object to the value that you expect to trigger the scenario.
+Finally, when creating a source, set the lastName parameter in the Owner object to the value you expect to trigger the scenario.

-The testing information on this tab is applicable to PayPal, PayPal Billing Agreement, and PayPal Credit.
+This tab's testing information applies to PayPal, PayPal Billing Agreement, and PayPal Credit.

 lastName parameter